-2017 Review: Brazil win record 12th World Grand Prix title
+2017 Review: Record 12th World Grand Prix title for Brazil

 Brazil celebrate victory against Italy and a twelfth FIVB Volleyball World Grand Prix title.